Audits & Reviews

 Investors, grantors, boards of directors, stockholders, and other third parties often require assurance that the financial records are accurate and correctly reflect the financial condition of the company.
-Cooke, Lavender, Massey, & Company, PC provides audit and review services to both nonprofit and for-profit companies.
+Cooke, Lavender, Massey & Company, P.C. provides audit and review services to both nonprofit and for-profit companies.

 Whether you run a for-profit business or a nonprofit, audits and reviews are beneficial because they provide various levels of assurance that management has presented a ‘true and fair’ view of a company or organization’s financial performance and position.
 Audits and reviews can help your company or organization identify insights about some areas where management may improve their processes and can help to produce accurate financial statements that provide information about their financial position and performance.

-Auditing Services
+About Auditing Services

 Financial auditing is the process of evaluating the financial transactions and statements of a company or organization.